Back to Blog

 How much do social security contributions cost in Portugal?

-Employees, business owners, and self-employed individuals are required to pay taxes to the government depending on their monthly income.
+Legal persons, including employees, business owners, and self-employed individuals are required to pay taxes to the government depending on their monthly income.
 Company owners only get their social security number in Portugal after registering their company on the tax authority’s website, known as the Finanças (tax and customs authority) portal.
 Self-employed individuals are required to pay 21 percent of their quarterly revenue to the Portuguese social security system.

 If you are employed, you usually pay 11 percent of your income to the system.
 Your employers are responsible for paying the remaining 34.75 percent.
-Employers are required to apply for their employees’ social security numbers and make payments to the Portuguese government based on their primary income.
+Employers are required to apply for their employees’ social security numbers and submit payments to the Portuguese government based on their primary income.

 Every time an employer issues a work contract and onboards a new employee, the employer is responsible for applying for the new employee’s social security number.
 The employer must also begin making payments to the Portuguese government based on the employee’s income.

-Social Security Benefits in Portugal
+Social Security Number Portugal : Benefits Explained

 Public healthcare in Portugal